* Extended application deadlines for 2021:

 Upon completion the curriculum successfully, a student:

-Contact International Student Ambassadors to ask about the life in Tartu.
+Contact International Student Ambassadors to ask about the programme or life in Tartu.

 This is "ICT plus", teaching not only raw technology but also how to make the best of use of it in a business environment.
 Today, digital skills are a basic requirement for people to get ahead in society as well as in the modern workplace.
 People increasingly need and rely on ICT - whether programmers, software developers or digital enthusiasts keen to start their own tech business.